|

 evidence exists for a neurophysiologic basis for obsessive-compulsive

 disorder (OCD).
-A large number of PET studies
+A large number of PET

-cortico-striato-thalamocortical network.
-Functional abnormalities also have
+implicates a cortico-striato-thalamocortical network.
+Functional

-evoked potential studies.
+(qEEG) studies and evoked potential studies.

 OCD seems to be